uyitroa/osr2mp4-core/README.md

     "AspectRatio": [9,5], // adjusts width/height of the strain graph
     "Rgb": [247,215,159], // area graph color
     "Alpha": 0.85, // opacity of the graph on the video 0.0 - 1.0
-    "Smoothing": 5, // cubic smoothing between strain points. should be between 1 and 10 "ProgressAlpha": 0.75, // opacity to set the chart to show progress over time 0.0 - 1.0 "GraphDensity": 25 // How many data points in the strain graph.
+    "Smoothing": 5, // cubic smoothing between strain points.
+Higher = smoother.
+Should be between 1 and 10 "ProgressAlpha": 0.75, // opacity to set the chart to show progress over time 0.0 - 1.0
+    "GraphDensity": 25 // How many data points in the strain graph.
 It is scaled to the beatmap time.
 Higher = more granular strains, lower = smoother curves.
 Should be between 5 and 100.
  }